 The Department of Public Safety provides twenty-four hour assistance to the campus community.
-All areas of the campus are regularly patrolled, and Public Safety Officers may be contacted by dialing 4311 from an on-campus phone or (909) 343-4311 from an off-campus phone.
+In addition to providing service at CBU Welcome Pavillion, Public Safety Officers patrol all areas of the campus regularly.
+Public Safety Officers may be contacted by dialing 4311 from an on-campus phone or (951) 343-4311 from an off-campus phone.
 Public Safety may also be contacted by using courtesy phones located on campus.